kapooky/Tariq-sBlog/_posts/scraping-linkedin/2020-12-15-scraping-linkedin.md

 title: Scraping 10,000 Linkin-job postings using linkedin-jobs-scraper
 date: 2020-12-15 05:06 +0700
 ---
- I've been job hunting and I'm having a tough time.
-It's so bad that I only managed to apply for 2 jobs in the entire month.

-  For starters, the jobs that I'm interested are very scare.
-This may sound suprising to many. *Aren't Cloud jobs all the rage nowadays?* Yes they are but only for experienced cloud professionals or anyone with a moderate amount of experience in the industry.
-Otherwise, no they aren't in demand.

- Second, I hate the emotional roller-coaster involved in scanning job postings.
-Picture this: You find the perfect job posting only to realize that that the final paragraph states they want want somone X amount of years of experience.
-Discouraging, right?
-And mind you, this process ends up happening more than the  happy parts.

- And finally, I'm just a lazy guy.
-I don't want to spend my time job hunting, I'd rather spend that time working on other projects like this one.

- And so began my journey automating the job hunt.
+Job hunting is always a pain.
+Spending hours upon hours sifting through countless companies's tech stack hoping that it matches your own skill set can be quite cumbersome.
+Hence why I decided to write a script that find jobs for me!
+But first, I needed to write a scraper.

-Thankfully, I didn't have to write the scraper from scratch.
+Thankfully, I didn't have to write the scraper.
 The kind people on github already invented the wheel for me.
 By using their open-source scraper, I could easily scrape thousands of job-listings from the comfort of my terminal.
 The scraper also came with built-in search filters shown below:

 ```py
     Query(